 Wild and without is mine and my partner's travel blog.
 Built and designed by me using Wordpress and a modern frontend tech.
-We use the blog to write about our travel adventures and showcase our photography.
+We use the blog to write about our travel adventures and showcase my photography.

 December 2018 - now